-The Code of Conduct is designed to assure that the personal securities transactions, activities and interests of the Access Persons of Adviser will not interfere with (i) making decisions in the best interest of advisory clients; (ii) the requirement that all personal securities transactions be conducted consistent with Adviser's Code and in such a manner as to avoid any actual or potential conflict of interest or any abuse of an individual's responsibility and position of trust; and (iii) the fundamental standard that Adviser personnel not take inappropriate advantage of their positions.
+The Code of Conduct is designed to ensure that the personal securities transactions, activities and interests of the Access Persons of Adviser will not interfere with (i) making decisions in the best interest of advisory clients; (ii) the requirement that all personal securities transactions be conducted consistent with Adviser's Code and in such a manner as to avoid any actual or potential conflict of interest or any abuse of an individual's responsibility and position of trust; and (iii) the fundamental standard that Adviser personnel not take inappropriate advantage of their positions.
 Subject to satisfying the Code of Conduct, Adviser and its Access Persons may trade for their own accounts in securities which have been recommended to and/or purchased for Adviser's clients at some time in the past.
 However, the Code of Conduct now precludes personal transactions in securities that are currently in any verified composites of Adviser.

 Under certain circumstances Adviser will recommend to clients that they purchase securities in which Adviser, or its Access Persons have a material financial interest.
-This occurs in two primary areas: (i) Adviser may recommend to clients that they purchase public equity securities previously purchased by Adviser or its Access Persons in accordance with the personal securities pre-approval process described above (or in accordance with previous practices that were in place before the current Code of Ethics was first adopted in 2005); and (ii) in cases where clients' assets are below Adviser's minimum-account-size thresholds, Adviser may recommend the DF Dent Premier Growth Fund to clients.
-The DF Dent Premier Growth Fund was started in 2001 (twenty-five years after the Adviser began in business) primarily to serve as a vehicle for investors below Adviser's account minimums to get access to a portfolio managed by Adviser.
-In similar circumstances where clients' assets are below Adviser's minimum-account-size thresholds, Adviser may also recommend the DF Dent Midcap Growth Fund, started in 2011 or the DF Dent Small Cap Growth Fund, started in 2013 (together with the DF Dent Premier Growth Fund, "Funds").
+This occurs in two primary areas: (i) Adviser may recommend to clients that they purchase public equity securities previously purchased by Adviser or its Access Persons in accordance with the personal securities pre-approval process described above (or in accordance with previous practices that were in place before the current Code of Ethics was first adopted in 2005); and (ii) in cases where clients' assets are below Adviser's minimum-account-size thresholds, Adviser may recommend the DF Dent Growth Funds to clients.
 Adviser is paid a management fee on assets in all Funds.
-For clients who invest in the Funds, Adviser does not assess a management fee on those client assets on top of the management fee assessed by the Funds.